1917 Idaho football team

+The 1917 Idaho football team represented the University of Idaho as a member of the Northwest Conference during the 1917 college football season.
+Led by Wilfred C. BleamasterI in his second and final season as head coach, Idaho compiled an overall record of 2–3 with a mark of 1–3 in conference play, placing fifth in the Northwest Conference.
+The team had two home games on campus, at MacLean Field in Moscow.

 Idaho dropped a fourth consecutive shutout to Washington State in the Battle of the Palouse, falling 0–19 at home.
 Six years later, the Vandals won the first of three consecutive, their only three-peat in the rivalry series.

 Idaho opened with three losses, then won twice for a 2–3 record; they did not play Gonzaga this season.